nculwell/MathStudy/CS.md

   This book focuses somewhat more on how to do and evaluate algorithms vs. how to analyze them mathematically.
 There is a 1997 1st Edition, but it's hard to find and not a lot cheaper than a used copy of the 2nd Edition.

-* TODO: ALGORITHMS -- Sedgewick, Manber, Knuth, Aho/Ullman/Upcroft.
+* TODO: ALGORITHMS -- Manber, Knuth, Aho/Ullman/Upcroft.
 INTRO -- SICP ( https://mitpress.mit.edu/sicp/ ), HTDP ( http://www.htdp.org/ ), others?.

 #### Specialized algorithms